-Upper wall: Untitled, 2013, bent aluminum sheets, thirteen parts, each composed of two 8.75" x 17.5", each catches the light differently.
-Bends rotate at 15° intervals.
+Upper wall: Untitled, 2013, bent aluminum sheets, thirteen parts composed of two 8.75" x 17.5" sheets, each part catches the light differently.
+Bends are at 15° intervals.
 Lower wall, Different But The Same, 2008, square carbon fiber extrusions, six parts, each 36 x variable x 12 in.
 The modular extension of a two dimensional pattern into the third dimension.
 Each piece is a loop.
 Platform from left: Untitled, 2010, one-Eighth sizebasswoodmodels of four nine foot high structures.
 Four drawings, 2013, Drawing From Photography(a remembrance), graphite and acrylic fixative on paper.
 Photographs: David Allison.

 Wall left: Three Equal Rectangles Defining Three Equal Squares, second version, 2016, 67.25 x 176 in, jute twine in three colors.
 Wall right: Untitled, 2016, two bent steel rods.Platforms left: Untitled, 2010.One-Eighth sizebasswoodmodels for a series of nine foot high structures.

 On Wall: Untitled, 2016, 1/8 in. bent steel rod, each U section 2 ft. on a side.
 Against wall: Untitled, 2016, three paintings each in two sections (preliminary studies), vinyl paint on canvas.
 On platform,Presidential Material, 2017, lead sheet covered in plastic cling wrap, three sections, each 18 x 36 In.